 One way to make sure that the code you carefully craft will indeed result in a progressive web app is to double check your efforts against the Progressive Web App Checklist.
 Below are three items from the checklist, and the reasons why you should use Contentful to help check them off:

 All of our APIs use HTTPS by default.
 This means that your content is always securely transmitted across the internet to your users.
-And the same is also true if your app is constructed to upload content from the progressive web app to the Contentful content infrastructure platform.
+And the same is also true if your app is constructed to upload content from the progressive web app to the Contentful content management platform.
 If you for some reason want to disable HTTPS then we support that too — but we prefer to stay secure by default.

-We don’t lock you into a particular architecture or a pre-defined way of creating apps.
+We don’t lock you into a particular architecture or a predefined way of creating apps.
 We leave that up to you — the professional developer.
 What we make sure is that you can always pull content into your apps using API calls and JSON.
 How you then choose to process and display that data is entirely controlled by you.
 We call it freedom by Contentful.
 And that freedom can be used to create apps for Android, iOS and every other platform that can run a web browser.

-Having a globally spanning CDN ensures that no matter where your users are located, they will have quick access to one of our nodes.
+Having a global CDN ensures that no matter where your users are located, they will have quick access to one of our nodes.
 So no matter if your app uses Contentful to pull in content in the form of text, or other assets like images, our high-performance CDN is there to make sure that your users have rapid access to the content they need — whenever they need it.

 Have a look at our blog-in-five-minutes tutorial where we walk you through the few steps necessary to create a cutting-edge web application.
-The tutorial is also useful for learning how Contentful, with it’s four APIs, works under the hood.
+The tutorial is also useful for learning how Contentful, with its four APIs, works under the hood.

 We also want to recommend our Contentful Community forum.
 A place where you can get peer-to-peer support for anything Contentful-related.
-The community site is also the perfect place for you showcase all the cool things that you have built Contentful.
+The community site is also the perfect place for you to showcase all the cool things that you have built with Contentful.